Akhil-py/RamPay/README.md

-Here’s your **RamPay README** rewritten without triple backticks — so it’ll paste perfectly into GitHub or Notion without formatting breaks:

----

 # 💳 RamPay — Cloud-Native Payments Platform

 **RamPay** (Rapid Access Money Platform) is a scalable, event-driven payments and payouts system built for cloud-native environments.